El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 Mile Marker One to the Halfway Point

-El Cajon Mountain Trail starts at an elevation of around 1550 feet and climbs to a peak of 3675 feet, and has a total estimated elevation gain of around 4000 feet.
+El Cajon Mountain Trail starts at around 1550 feet, climbs to a peak elevation of 3675 feet, and has a total estimated elevation gain of around 4000 feet.
 You may have noticed that the numbers aren’t adding up.
 So where does that missing 2125 feet come from?
 Hills.
 Steep hills, and lots of them.

-The exact level of difficulty quickly becomes clear when you reach the trail marker for mile one, which shows you where you are on the trail and what’s to come.
+The exact difficulty level quickly becomes clear when you reach the trail marker for mile one, which shows you where you are on the trail and what’s to come.
 So put your game face on and dig in.
-You’ve still got another 10+ miles of rugged trail ahead of you before returning to the comfort of your car.
+You still have another 10+ miles of rugged trail ahead of you before returning to the comfort of your car.

 A trail sign marks Mile 1 and displays an elevation profile for the remainder of the hike.

 Continue hiking along the trail, ticking off trail markers along the way, stopping occasionally for a break, and to take in the increasingly scenic views.
-At around the 3-mile mark, you’ll come across a park bench conveniently perched atop a scenic southeast-facing overlook.
-It’s fully exposed with no shade, but if you’re feeling a bit winded, take advantage of this opportunity to take a rest.
+Around the 3-mile mark, you’ll come across a park bench conveniently perched atop a scenic southeast-facing overlook.
+It’s fully exposed with no shade, but if you’re feeling a bit winded, take advantage of this opportunity to rest.

 You’ve just started the toughest part of the hike.